tomascortes/work-of-breathing-UI/README.md

  # PTP estimation
-The starting points for computing the Pes integral are obtained by first finding the inflection points of the curve.
+The starting points for computing the Pes integral for each inspiration cycle are obtained by first finding the inflection points of the curve.
 The inflection points are estimated as the intersection points of two smoothed versions of the original curve (using a gaussian filter with two different user-inputted sigma values).
 Then the starting points are obtained as the first local peak before each inflection point.

 The ending points of the Pes integral are computed as the points in which each Edi cycle reaches 75% of its amplitude after the cycle's peak.
 The starting points of each Edi cycle are estimated in the same way as the Pes's starting points.